What You Can Borrow

 Visually impaired library members can borrow audiobooks free of charge.

 Fines are charged on overdue items.

-Reservations can be taken for Audio Books that are already in library stock or on order.
-There is a charge for making a reservation although visually impaired library members can make a reservation free of charge.
+Reservations can be made for audiobooks that are already in library stock or on order.
+There is a charge for making a reservation although visually impaired library members can make reservations free of charge.

-Each library has a selection of popular magazines available for loan - ranging from women's interest to music and film to gardening to fitness and sport.
+Each library has a selection of popular magazines available for loan - including women's interests, music, film, gardening, fitness and sport.

-Magazines are bought on a regular basis but we cannot guarantee that we will buy the same titles every month.
+Magazines are bought on a regular basis but we can't guarantee that we will buy the same titles every month.

 There is no charge for borrowing magazines.
 They are loaned for one week and can be returned to any library.
-Magazines can be renewed at any library, by phone or online.
+Magazines can be renewed by the week at any library, by phone or online.